 29 September - 24 November 2022 (3 hours per week over 8 weeks.
 The course will run on Thursdays, 16.00 - 19.00 UK time).

 Click here for a PDF brochure of Developing intercultural training skills for participants in Asia

 Click here for a PDF brochure of Developing intercultural training skills for participants based in Europe or North/South America

 Designing and Delivering Intercultural Training

 This course is suitable for trainers who work in a wide range of areas of education and training.
 The course was originally designed as

 a follow-up to Developing intercultural training skills.
 It therefore assumes that the participants will already have a good level of

-knowledge about the intercultural field, and some experience in the design and delivery of different kinds of intercultural courses.
+knowledge about the intercultural field, and good experience in the design and delivery of different kinds of intercultural courses.
 The

 course may also be followed by participants who have not attended the first five-day LTS course, but who have similar experience to